Fabricator growth expectations are tempered, but remain positive

 As usual, hand tools were the most prevalent common area of investment, with 87.5% of respondents indicating they will invest in this area in 2007.
 However, with the mean investment among respondents totaling just under $10,000 for hand tools, this is not expected to cause a huge impact for machinery suppliers.

 The capital outlay budgeted for 2007 is once again moderate, which is not surprising considering the relatively small size of a typical fabrication shop.
 More than half of the fabricators polled (58.4%) are planning to outlay less than $250,000 in 2007, with another 22.6% planning to invest $250,000 to $499,999 this year.
 Playing on the “cautious” side of “cautious optimism,” less than one in 10 fabricators polled are planning major investments during 2007, as only 9.6% said they would be investing more than $1 million.

-’s survey were relatively well-established firms.
+Survey demographicsDespite the influx of new companies in today’s marketplace, the participants in Stone World’s survey were relatively well-established firms.
 A total of 74.2% of respondents have been in business for over five years, almost identical to the figures given over the past few years, and over half (54.3%) have been in operation for more than 10 years.
 The survey also included a fair amount of long-term industry veterans, as 28.8% of respondents have been in business for more than 20 years.